microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 ```C++
                                                  ( . . . );
 ```
 Now we passed a lambda as the function that the C++/CX EventHandler encapsulates.
-So we needed to declared the signature of the lambda, which must match that expected by the SignInCompleted event:
+So we needed to declare the signature of the lambda, which must match that expected by the SignInCompleted event:

 ```C++
   [=] (Platform::Object^, SignInCompletedEventArgs^ args)